 "Receiving support from these tremendous government partners is a huge honor," said ATLFS Executive Director Christopher Escobar.
 "These gifts show that our city, county and state are all committed to the arts and we couldn't be more grateful."

 The mission of the FCAC is to insure all citizens’ access to the arts.
 GCA’s guidelines emphasize community impact.
-The City of Atlanta has worked hard in recent years to foster the growing film industry, as well as the arts community at large.
+The Mayor's Office of Cultural Affairs has worked hard in recent years to foster the growing film industry, as well as the arts community at large.

 For more information on the Atlanta Film Society, visit www.atlantafilmsociety.org